datastax/pulsar-jms/resource-adapter/README.md

 The ResourceAdapter is responsible for managing a pool of PulsarConnectionFactory, that in turn contains a Pulsar Java Client.
 The ResourceAdapter will try to share the Pulsar Client as much as possible, by keeping only one client per each different Configuration.

+## Integration with Container Managed Security

+This adapter does not implement any integration with the Security mechanisms of the Appserver (for instance javax.security.auth.Subject).

+The ResourceAdapter simply creates PulsarConnectionFactories depending on the `Configuration`, and this configuration deal with the Authentication and Encryption facilities of the Pulsar Client.

 ## Examples

 You can find [here](../resource-adapter-tests) and example about how to configure Apache TomEE® with the ResourceAdapter.